wateas/ICPMS_Sample_List/README.md

 The functionality of these tools assumes that the user's instrument software is compatible with excel clipboard objects (i.e. excel data can be pasted).

+#### Other Considerations

+Laboratory analysts usually have very specific requirements for how data is presented in a sample list.
+Users will likely have to customize output for thier individual needs.